gjerokrsteski/pimf-blog/README.md

   git submodule --quiet sync
   git submodule --quiet update --force --init --recursive
 ```
 4. php pimf core:init

+5. php pimf blog:create_blog_table

+6. php pimf blog:insert

-5. Navigate to your application in a web browser.
+7. Navigate to your application in a web browser.
 If all is well, you should see a pretty PIMF splash page.
 Get ready - there is lot more to learn!

 Alternatively you can run the PHP's built-in web server that is provided since PHP 5.4.0